 However, if an employee is entitled to the end of year payment, maternity pay, sick leave payment, severance pay, holiday pay, annual leave pays, among other payment entitled, then they will be treated as wages according to the above definition.

 The payment of wages is due on the expiry date of the last day of the wage period or as defined by the contract.
-It is thus a good practice that an employer pays wages to the employees as soon as practicable but in case of any failures, the wages should not go beyond seven days from the time that the wages are due.
+It is thus a good practice that an employer pays wages to the employees as soon as practicable.
+This is so that in case of any issues, the wages would not be delayed beyond the due date.

 In case an employer willfully and without any reasonable excuse fails to make payments to their employees as stipulated is liable to prosecution and upon conviction is charged a fine of $350,000 and three-year term imprisonment.
 Further, if such failures result from the corporate body that includes the company secretary, director, manager, or any other officer within the company then they become liable to the same penalty.